-Before the wedding day, there’s a ceremony rehearsal followed by the rehearsal dinner.
+Before the wedding day, there’s a wedding ceremony rehearsal followed by the rehearsal dinner.
 It’s the last party before the kick-off of your wedding festivities.
 Your most important guests are there, including your families and the wedding party.

 Table of Contents:

 As far as wedding traditions go, rehearsal dinner speeches and toasts are some of the most memorable moments.
 The people you love take the mic to share heartfelt sentiments to get you started on your new life together.
-Every couple’s situation and family dynamics are different, so the groom’s mother can absolutely give a speech at the rehearsal dinner, if that’s what you want.
+Every marrying couple’s situation and family dynamics are different, so the groom’s mother can absolutely give a speech at the rehearsal dinner, if that’s what you want.
 The modern mother of the groom is taking a more active role in wedding activities more than ever before.
 Keep reading to find out the ins and outs of giving the speech at the rehearsal dinner.

-According to tradition, the father and mother of the groom speak at rehearsal dinner.
+According to tradition, the parents of the groom speak at rehearsal dinner.
 This is largely due to the tradition that the groom’s parents host the rehearsal dinner, while the bride’s parents host the wedding.
 It allows for both sets of parents to have an opportunity to speak, since they are splitting some wedding-related costs.
 However, modern couples may opt to take on the financial aspect of the rehearsal dinner so that they can decide who will give the speeches.

 A rehearsal dinner speech that will tug at the heartstrings and inspire will include some of the same elements as a wedding reception speech.